Control of probability flow in Markov chain Monte Carlo -- Nonreversibility and lifting: Multiple proposals

-We can apply the rejection-minimized (ST) algorithm after creating some candidate states.
-Let us consider sampling from the wine-bottle (Mexican-hat) potential: { } Then we propose a candidate configuration by the isotropic bivariate Gaussian distribution $ q(\Delta x_1, \Delta x_2) \propto \exp( - (\Delta x_1)^2 - (\Delta x_2)^2)$.
-Here, we try to make some proposals.
-If we propose candidates from the current position and naively make a transition matrix (probability) taking into account only the weight $p$, the total balance is broken.
-It is because we have to consider also the proposal probability $q$.
-Avoiding this computational cost, we use the following multi-proposal strategy for $n$ candidates~\cite{Murray2007}: \begin{enumerate} \item A configuration is chosen as a hub (pivot) from the current configuration by a proposal distribution. \item $(n-1)$ candidates are generated by using the same proposal distribution with process 1 from the hub. \item The next state is chosen among the $n$ candidates (including the current state) by using the transition probabilities taking into account only the weights of the states. \end{enumerate} This procedure example is depicted as in Fig.~\ref{fig:multi-proposal}.
-In the process 3, we can make the rejection rate minimized by applying the ST algorithm.
-Figure~\ref{fig:rejection-rate} shows that the rejection rate is indeed reduced by using this multi-proposal algorithm and the irreversible kernel.
-The correlation time of $(x_1 + x_2)^2$ also gets shorter as the number of candidates is increased.
+where $\sigma_1, \sigma_2,$ and $h$ are positive parameters of the potential function.
+Then, we propose a candidate configuration using the isotropic bivariate Gaussian distribution $ q(\Delta x_1, \Delta x_2) \propto \exp( - (\Delta x_1)^2 - (\Delta x_2)^2)$.
+As $q$ is symmetric with respect to the current and proposed states, the proposal probability does not need to be taken into account in the global balance condition.

+Here, we try to make multiple proposals.
+If we propose candidates from the current position and naively make a transition matrix (probability), considering only the weight $\pi$, the global balance is broken.
+This is because the joint proposal probability of multiple candidates, including the current state, depends on the current state.
+We avoid this problem by introducing a hub (pivot) from which candidates are proposed according to $q(\Delta x_1, \Delta x_2)$, as shown in Fig.~\ref{fig:multi-proposal}.
+Since $q$ is symmetric with respect to the hub and each proposed candidate, the joint proposal probability of multiple candidates becomes the same regardless of the current state.
+In particular, we use the following multiple-proposal strategy for $n$ candidates.\cite{murray_advances_2007} \begin{enumerate} \item A configuration is chosen as a hub (pivot) from the current configuration by a proposal distribution. \item $(n-1)$ candidates are generated from the hub using the same proposal distribution as process 1. \item The next state is chosen among the $n$ candidates (including the current state) using the transition probabilities, only taking into account the weights of the states. \end{enumerate} This procedure example for $n=4$ is shown in \cref{fig:multi-proposal}.
+In process 3, we can apply the shift method and minimize the rejection probability, as explained in Sec.~\ref{sec:ags}.